A. The character of the God who brings judgment.

 i.
 We don’t know exactly when Nahum gave this prophecy.
 He mentioned the destruction of the Egyptian city No Amon (Thebes) in Nahum 3:8 and Thebes fell to the Assyrians in 663 B.C., so Nahum must have been written after that.
 Nineveh was destroyed 50 years after No Amon (612 B.C.).

 ii.
-It is likely that Nahum was written during the height of Nineveh’s power.
-“It was concerned with Nineveh, and was delivered almost certainly when she was at the height of her power” (Morgan).
+It is likely that Nahum prophesied when Nineveh was a mighty city.
+“It was concerned with Nineveh, and was delivered almost certainly when she was at the height of her power.”
+(Morgan)

 2. (2-8) The judgments of a merciful God.